GiancarloMCorrea/extractOceanVariables/README.md

 ## Get data from ERDDAP

-You need to be familiar with the ERDDAP database before downloading data.
-You can find information about ERDDAP [here](https://www.ncei.noaa.gov/erddap/index.html).
-In short, you can find different types of oceanographic datasets in ERDDAP.
-These datasets may be found in different URLs.
+You need to be familiar with the [ERDDAP](https://www.ncei.noaa.gov/erddap/index.html) database.
+You can find different types of oceanographic datasets in ERDDAP, which may be found in different URLs.
 Each dataset contains information on certain oceanographic variables, which may be global or local (e.g., Gulf of Mexico).
 Therefore, in order to download oceanographic data from ERDDAP, you need to know the dataset id, the URL where that dataset lives, and the variable name of interest in that dataset.

 I recommend you first explore all the URLs available using `rerddap::servers()`.
 The default URL in most functions in the `rerddap` R package can be found by running `rerddap::eurl()`.
 Once you have found the URL with the desired dataset, you need to know the dataset id, which can be found using `rerddap::ed_search(query, url)`, where *query* is a keyword (e.g., sst) and *url* is the chosen URL.
 Remember to correctly specify the URL since some datasets may be available on some sites and not on others.

 Once you know the URL and the dataset id, you need to know the variable name of interest in the chosen dataset.
 You can check this using `rerddap::info(datasetid, url)`.

+You only need to focus on the `code/erddap/single/single-ERDDAP.R` or `code/erddap/multiple/multiple-ERDDAP.R` scripts, depending on the approach.
+You can ignore the rest.

 Example 1: if you want to download monthly sea surface temperature data from the [Multi-scale Ultra-high Resolution (MUR)](https://podaac.jpl.nasa.gov/MEaSUREs-MUR) Analyses, you need to specify: